Learn about Preliminary Plan Approval and how to apply for one

 You'll need a PPA when you propose a change of use, an increase in permitted floor area or a property's external appearance.
 The changes can be in the form of a new land use, building or structure–or of an addition or alteration to an existing land use, building or structure.
 All commercial, industrial, institutional and multi-family residential developments require a PPA–single and two-family dwellings do not.

 Preparing your application

-You're encouraged to contact the Planning Department before you submit your PPA application and get clarity on:
+You're encouraged to contact the planning division before you submit your PPA application and get clarity on:

 - existing zoning regulations that apply to the subject property